MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 The second step in the Woodgrove Bank customization scenario is to customize the default Change Request form, which is Microsoft.EnterpriseManagement.ServiceManager.ChangeManagement.Forms.ChangeRequestForm.
 Ken wants to rearrange some fields on the form and then add the Woodgrove Bank logo.
 Before Ken starts, they view the fields in the form to see how the values change according to the properties that are selected.

- Next, Ken opens the **ServiceManager.ChangeManagement.Library.mp** management pack file in the Service Manager Authoring Tool, he customizes the form, and then saves the management pack file.
+ Next, Ken opens the **ServiceManager.ChangeManagement.Library.mp** management pack file in the Service Manager Authoring Tool, they customize the form, and then save the management pack file.
 Later, they must import the customized management pack into the Service Manager console.

 ### View the System.AddComputerForm form